pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 ![we are the human | 300](Exhibition(17).jpg)

 The best viewing angle for my work was from a sunbed, which had a stereo speaker setup that played “LEEWA” from Ekheo.
-In this experimental sound piece, the artists used recordings of our voices to create a communal voice clone.
-With the *Oracle* they came up with a name and backstory for this new character and added anecdotal field recordings from the camp.
+In this experimental sound piece the artists used recordings of our voices to create a communal voice clone.
+With the *Oracle* they came up with a name and backstory for a new character and added anecdotal field recordings from the camp.
 Together these works create an eerie experience based on the digitally altered collective memories of our week in the alps.

 ![A visitor listening to LEEWA| 300](Opening_10.11.21(16).jpg)
 ![View from the sunbed | 300](Opening_10.11.21(18).jpg)

 Next to these pieces is a CRT TV displaying a fire with a contraption for a pot hanging above it.
-The pot contains a printed recipe, created by Hess Jeon with GPT-3 that we didn’t dare to cook for the opening.
+The pot contains a printed recipe created by Hess Jeon with GPT-3 that we didn’t dare to cook for the opening.

 ```
 Chocolate Milk Pasta